berlinplan/berlinplan.github.io/readme.md

 - Varoius sexual Activities -> bumble, hinge tinder -> open Relationships-> hypergyny
 - Profiteering and usury -> Crypto trading, forex, passive income, Invest Bank Money in Appartements (189)
 ---------
-Possiblity of beta or Pilot project.
-In a Village of 100 people?

 -less Hierarchic /Ideological Armies Like Taliban /Iranian irgc/ Isis stronger or Classic Armies?

 If Parents get voting Power of their Children-> solve  Environment Problem?